 It isn’t totally ridiculous to assume that bronzing and contouring are the same, seeing as they both can be used to add depth to a makeup look.
 In that sense, it turns out that they can have a similar effect.
 The main point of difference is the purpose of each technique.
 When one contours correctly, the goal is to make shadows on the face.
 These shadows are practically magic, as they can be used to give the appearance of a slimmer face, more prominent cheekbones, a stronger jawline, a smaller nose, fuller lips, and more.
 All of that, with only makeup!

-What is bronzer for and what does it do, on the other hand?
+What is bronzer for, and what does it do, on the other hand?
 The technique is meant to create natural-looking warmth—not shadows.
-By knowing where to apply bronzer, you can make your skin look as if you’ve been vacationing on a tropical island, soaking up the sun—even if you’re really a total homebody or in the midst of a harsh winter.
+By knowing where and how to use bronzer, you can make your skin look as if you’ve been vacationing on a tropical island, soaking up the sun—even if you’re really a total homebody or in the midst of a harsh winter.